-Here's What You Should Eat to Help Treat Irritable Bowel Syndrome
+Here's What to Eat to Treat Irritable Bowel Syndrome

-It may be a passing thing, but is generally a chronic condition that may come and go without notice.
-It is basically characterized by abdominal distention, constipation, diarrhea, and flatulence.
+Irritable bowel syndrome is a chronic condition that can come and go, seasonally.
+It’s basically characterized by causing abdominal bloating, constipation, diarrhea, and flatulence.

-- A worsening of symptoms as seen in the shape or color of stool.
+- Increase in symptoms depending on the shape or appearance of stool.

-- The appearance of symptoms following changes in the frequency of bowel movements.
+- Appearance of symptoms after changes in the frequency of bowel movements.

-- An improvement of symptoms after bowel movements.
+- Improvement of symptoms after having a bowel movement.

 What should I do if I have irritable bowel syndrome?